MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 This type of Holographic Remoting is also available for Windows Mixed Reality (WMR) immersive headsets.
 This could be useful if, for example, your WMR headset is connected to a backpack PC and you wish to stream your app from a more powerful PC to the backpack PC.

-You add Holographic Remoting to your desktop or UWP app via a NuGet package, and the connection is made using standard Wi-Fi.
-Additional code is required that handles the connection and renders in an immersive view.
-A typical remoting connection will have as low as 50 ms of latency.
-Your device displays the streamed content using a "player" app that can report the latency in real time.

 To learn more about Holographic Remoting, see [Holographic Remoting overview](../platform-capabilities-and-apis/holographic-remoting-overview.md)

 Note that you can also use Holographic Remoting if [you want to preview and debug your app during the development process](preview-and-debug-your-app.md).